AdobeDocs/experience-manager-screens.en/help/user-guide/managing-devices.md

    ![chlimage_1-32](assets/chlimage_1-32.png)

-1. Select your **Devices** folder and select **Device Manager** in the action bar.
+1. Click your **Devices** folder and click **Device Manager** in the action bar.
 The assigned and unassigned devices display.

    ![chlimage_1-33](assets/chlimage_1-33.png)

-1. Select an unassigned device from the list, and select the **Assign Device** in the action bar.
+1. Click an unassigned device from the list, and click the **Assign Device** in the action bar.

    ![chlimage_1-34](assets/chlimage_1-34.png)

-1. Select the display that you want to assign the device to from the list, and select the **Assign**.
+1. Click the display that you want to assign the device to from the list, and click the **Assign**.

    ![chlimage_1-35](assets/chlimage_1-35.png)

-1. Select the **Finish** to complete the assignment process.
+1. Click the **Finish** to complete the assignment process.

    The display dashboard displays the assigned device in the **DEVICES** panel.

    ![chlimage_1-37](assets/chlimage_1-37.png)

-   Select the (**...**) on the top-right corner of the **DEVICES** panel to either add device config or update the devices.
+   Click the (**...**) on the top-right corner of the **DEVICES** panel to either add device config or update the devices.

    ![chlimage_1-38](assets/chlimage_1-38.png)